Who are we?

 Not only has our target of £150,000 for The Burrow been reached, it has been exceed!
 We could not have made it this far without every single one of your donations and fundraising efforts – every little really does count and the success of our buy-a-brick campaign is proof how amazing our community is.
 Thank you.

 However, our journey doesn’t stop here.
-We are working on the preparations for The Burrow’s opening in 2017, and it will need your help to survive!
+We are working on the preparations for the newly named Aggie’s Burrow’s opening in 2017, and it will need your help to survive!

 "Many thanks to the Insurance Institute of Guernsey who has raised a fantastic £3,251.89 and have kindly donated this to the PPBF.
 Thank you we really appreciate your support."− Thank you Insurance Institute of Guernsey!